15 players you didn’t realise were at Arsenal: Benayoun, Britton, Gayle…

 More than 50 Premier League games for Reading and West Brom showed little to indicate Arsenal had erred, but few ex-Gunners have scored a goal as good as Robson-Kanu’s for Wales against Belgium at Euro 2016.

-Part of Arsenal’s 2001 FA Youth Cup winning squad along with the likes of Moritz Volz and Jérémie Aliadière, Sidwell saw his path to the first-team blocked and opted to join Reading in 2003.
+Part of Arsenal’s 2001 FA Youth Cup winning squad along with luminaries such as Moritz Volz and Jeremie Aliadiere, Sidwell saw his path to the first-team blocked and opted to join Reading in 2003.

-He was much more successful for the Royals, helping them into the Premier League and later earning himself a move to Chelsea, where he took the infamous number nine shirt.
+He was much more successful for the Royals, helping them into the Premier League and later earning himself a move to Chelsea, where he infamously took the No.9 shirt.

 The midfielder retired in 2018 after helping Brighton climb up to the Premier League.